Jürgen Matthäus

-Jürgen Matthäus (born 1959) is a German historian and head of the research department of the United States Holocaust Memorial Museum.
+Jürgen Matthäus (Note: /de/.) (born 1959) is a German historian and head of the research department of the United States Holocaust Memorial Museum.
 He is an author and editor of multiple works on the history of World War II and the Holocaust.
 Matthäus was a contributor to Christopher Browning's 2004 work The Origins of the Final Solution.

 Education and career

-Matthäus studied history and philosophy at the University of Bochum (Germany) where he earned his PhD in 1992.
+Matthäus studied history and philosophy at the University of Bochum where he earned his PhD in 1992.
 His first book on nation building in Australia before the First World War came out in 1993.
-Afterwards, he was senior historian at the Australian Department of Justice in Sydney.
+Afterwards, he was senior historian at the Department of Justice and Regulation in Sydney, Australia.
 Since 1994, he has worked at the United States Holocaust Memorial Museum in Washington, D.C., where he currently serves as director of the research department at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies.
 He has held several guest professorships in the USA, Australia and Germany.
 He is a member of the international advisory board of the Topography of Terror Foundation (Berlin).

-Together with Frank Bajohr, Matthäus edited the political diary of Alfred Rosenberg (English and German edition).

-A more complete version of the photo, which made it possible to identify the exact location where the picture was taken.
-In the background, you can see buildings that are cropped out of the original print.
-It was thanks to them that the actual location of the murder was found.